uvainio/chiplotter/README.md

 -------------------
 This program comes without any warranty!
-Please report all bugs to ulla.vainio@hzg.de
+Please report all bugs to ulla.vainio@aalto.fi